2013301020135/computationalphysics_N2013301020135/Project/Assignment.md

 ## *Abstract*
     Based on Alpha Centauri, the C star of which is the nearest star to our sun, we construct a three-star system.
     The model includes three stars of comparable masses, and a planet of negligible mass.
     We investigate the three body problem, using the Euler-Cromer method.
     Besides, we study the motion of a pseudo planet in this three-star system.
     Also, we generalize the model to cover arbitrary masses of these stars, and arbitrary orbits.
     We use Python to design the programs, which can realize the purpose of this assignment.
     This article deals with the ideas for these problems, the programs ,and the results.

 ---

 ## *Introduction*
  - The motion of celestial objects has always aroused great curiosity in fields like astronomy and astrophysics.
-It is worth while to study a three-star system, which has a chaotic behavior so that it cannot be solved analytically.
+It is worthwhile to study a three-star system, which has a chaotic behavior so that it cannot be solved analytically.
  - There are many dramatic phenomenon in the study of planetary motion in a three-star system.
 Now consider a hypothetical, ideal celestial system consisting of star A, star B, star C, and a planet, which gravity can be ignored compare with that of three stars.
 All experience only the gravitation produced by the others.
 A few of the properties for different star masses and orbits are investigated here.
  - ![Alpha Centauri](http://h.hiphotos.baidu.com/baike/c0%3Dbaike80%2C5%2C5%2C80%2C26/sign=586a2ffb76cf3bc7fc0dc5beb069d1c4/10dfa9ec8a1363275db311c5978fa0ec09fac7ee.jpg)